 An open-ended train pass through Europe — what could be better?

-Your Choice of Eurail Passes
+Your Choice Of Eurail Passes

 Eurail then gives you the option of 1st or 2nd class.
 If you are on a budget, second class is an excellent option.
 Make sure if you are under the age of 28, you select a “Youth” ticket as it will be cheaper.

-Building your pass includes ten options of length of activation and varying numbers of train trips allowed.
+Building your pass includes ten options of the length of activation and varying numbers of train trips allowed.
 Anything from unlimited travel for two months to only three train trips within a month — you will have to decide which suits your itinerary best.

-To fit our example itinerary below, we have selected the pass which allows travel for ten days within two months.
+To fit our example itinerary below, we have selected the pass, which allows travel for ten days within two months.
 This is the most cost-efficient option for a worthwhile month-long Balkans itinerary, in our opinion.

 Where Can I Go?